 Bachelor of Science and Management (Honours)

-By means of its broad science foundation and its human biology focus, this program provides an excellent basis for writing the Medical College Admission Test examinations and for satisfying course requirements for applying to medical school.
+With specialized courses such as Neuroscience and Human Anatomy, you will gain a detailed understanding of the structure and functioning of the human body.
+This program provides an excellent basis for writing the Medical College Admission Test® (MCAT®) exam and for satisfying course requirements for applying to medical school.

 Note: Admission is competitive.
 The specific average or standing required for admission varies from year to year.
 Students are selected by taking into consideration a wide range of criteria including school marks, distribution of subjects taken and performance in subjects relevant to the academic program.
 Possession of the minimum requirements does not guarantee acceptance.
 Preference will be given to applicants with the best qualifications.

-Last year's cut-off:
+Last year's cut-off